 Is there anything else that is required?

 When you apply you should also include a Clinical Workplace Agreement (completed by the work-place supervisor/mentor, if they require this as a word.doc please ask them to email firstname.lastname@example.org), just to make sure you can meet all the clinical requirements of the course.
 A limited number of placements are available at the School of Radiology should you be interested; please contact admissions for further details and this will be reviewed by the Course Team.
 Please note that this is charged at an additional cost to the course fee.
 Speak with our School of Radiology team for prices, dates, and further details.

 If you’re not sure about anything listed here, talk to our Admissions team on the form below or call us on 01202 436200 and we’ll be happy to answer any questions you have.

 For more information about our admissions policies and procedures, including our Admissions Complaints and Appeals Policy, please click here.

 Please note to be accepted onto this course; you will also need to demonstrate that you meet the minimum standards of English.
 For this course, applicants are required to achieve the equivalent of an IELTS (academic) score of 7.0 or above with no less than 6.0 in each section.

 For further information on English language requirements, please see the dedicated English language requirements page.

-Students from outside the EEA (European Economic Area) requiring a Student Visa to undertake the MSc Medical Ultrasound course should note that AECC University College is not able to sponsor them, and will therefore not be able to consider them for a place of study.
+Overseas Students requiring a Student Visa to undertake the MSc Medical Ultrasound course should note that AECC University College is not able to sponsor them, and will therefore not be able to consider them for a place of study.
 More information on permission to study in the UK, can be found here: Visas and immigration.